PUBH5743 Environmental and Occupational Health

 - Students are able to (1) understand the different environments (air, land, water, food, workplace and the built environment) and the hazards in these environments; (2) understand the human health effects associated with environmental and occupational hazards and the relevance of exposure at different stages of life (windows of susceptibility); (3) understand the methods for assessing the health effects of environmental and occupational exposures, and the strengths and limitations of the different methods; and (4) understand how environmental and occupational health risks are assessed and managed at the local, national and international level.

-- Typically this unit is assessed in the following ways: (1) tutorial Presentation; (2) major assignment; and (3) end-of-year examination.
+- Indicative assessments in this unit are as follows: (1) tutorial Presentation; (2) major assignment; and (3) end-of-year examination.
 Further information is available in the unit outline.

 Supplementary assessment is not available in this unit.